gottmic/lecroydso/docs/source/faq/faq.rst

 Who makes *LeCroyDSO*?
 ----------------------

-LeCroyDSO was originally programmed by Ashok Bruno and Anirudh Surekha.
+LeCroyDSO was originally programmed by several LeCroy engineers and repackaged by Ashok Bruno and Anirudh Surekha.

 Take a look at AUTHORS_ for more information